 7 Common Causes of No Hot Water

-If you’re reading this, it’s probably because you just had an icy cold shower or turned on the faucet and there wasn't any hot water.
-It’s an irritating state of affairs, but don’t stress.
-Learning the most frequent causes of no hot water is the first step toward finding an answer.
-Here is a review of the reasons why you might be having hot water problems so you can get back to experiencing the hot showers you deserve.
+If you’re reading this, there’s a good chance it’s because you just had a shockingly cold shower or turned on the faucet to discover that your house doesn’t have hot water.
+It’s an annoying situation, but don’t stress.
+Learning the most frequent reasons your home has no hot water is the first step toward finding an answer.
+Here are some of the most likely reasons why you might be having hot water problems so you can get back to enjoying the hot showers you deserve.

 1. Gas Leak

-First, is this a situation where you have a gas water heater?
-It could very well not be producing hot water because of a gas line leak.
-If you sense a suspect rotten egg odor, assume you have a leak and follow these steps:
+Do you have a gas water heater?
+It might not be making hot water because of a gas line leak.
+If you sense a suspicious rotten egg smell, assume you have a leak and follow these steps:

-• Turn off the gas valves at your residence.
+• Shut off the gas valves at your home.

 • Don’t switch any electrical appliances on or off.